 Bicycle through the heart of Cajun Country and partake of all the food, music, and culture that Acadiana has to offer.
-On this relaxed tour you can enjoy Jambalaya, crawfish pie, and gumbo, and you’ll find that the spicy cuisine of southern Louisiana is complemented by its mellow terrain as you make your way past fields of rice and sugarcane, skirt swamplands, and cross bayous.
+On this relaxed tour you can enjoy jambalaya, crawfish pie, and gumbo, and you’ll find that the spicy cuisine of southern Louisiana is complemented by its mellow terrain as you make your way past fields of rice and sugarcane, skirt swamplands, and cross bayous.

 The tour will take you through historic Acadian settlements where you can sample a wide range of culinary delights, historic sites, and local music.
 Our final overnight will be in Breaux Bridge, the “Crawfish Capital of the World,” where we’ll be poised to enjoy the last evening of the community’s annual Crawfish Festival.
-Don’t miss this chance pedal through the Deep South!
+Don’t miss this chance to pedal through the Deep South!

 |Start Date:||May 02, 2015||End Date:||May 08, 2015|